There are many recreational opportunities available at West Rock.

 Regicide Drive, leading to the South Overlook, was repaved in spring 2023, but the spur to Judges Cave was not, as state officials are considering what to do with that section of the road.

-Details about the rehabilitated Paradise Avenue Red Trail have been posted to the latest page on this website:
+Details about the rehabilitated Paradise Avenue Red Trail have been posted to this lpage on this website:

 https://westrocktrails.blogspot.com/p/paradise-avenue-red-trail.html